SAP-samples/teched2023-DA183v/exercises/ex13/README.md

 ## Summary

-You've now created your second story based on the SAPDWC connection to your data models in SAP Datasphere.
+You've now created your second story based on the DATASPHERE connection to your data models in SAP Datasphere.

 Continue to - [Exercise 14: Best Salesperson (requires Exercise 11 to be completed) ](../ex14/README.md)